 Middle Eastern Lentil Soup

 - In a large pot, heat the olive oil and add the finely chopped onion and cook until it starts to soften.

-- Bring the ingredients to the boil and let simmer for 20 minutes before removing from the heat.
+- Bring the ingredients to the boil and let boil on medium heat for 20 minutes.
+Add more water if needed, to thin the soup

 - Sprinkle the soup with finely chopped parsley and serve with a lemon wedge.